bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 33°
-- scattered clouds
+- few clouds
-- 92% humidity
+- 91% humidity
-- 8 mph wind
+- 12 mph wind

 3.1 inches of rain and 2.1 inches of snow in the past 24 hours